 I had an onsen experience in our hotel in Hiroshima which had a spa on the top floor.
 Bathing is strictly done in the nude, which turns some people off (Rob refused to do it but I had only a slight apprehension about stripping down!).
 There are also a specific set of rules that are generally used for bathing in an onsen – this guide was particularly helpful for me to understand the etiquette.

 Catching the Shinkansen bullet train is an essential experience for any visitor to Japan!
 This high-speed rail network stretches all the way from Hokkaido to Kyushu (nearly the entire length of Japan) and has max speeds of 320 km/h (200 mph).

-Tickets on the bullet train are far from cheap, but it’s extremely convenient and makes travelling between cities super easy – I caught the Shinkansen between Osaka, Hiroshima, Kyoto, and Mt Fuji.
+Tickets on the bullet train are far from cheap (Japan is generally expensive), but it’s extremely convenient and makes travelling between cities super easy – I caught the Shinkansen between Osaka, Hiroshima, Kyoto, and Mt Fuji.
 You can buy tickets at the train station and reserve your seat for the next departure.
 Trains leave approximately every half hour.

 3. Eat all of the food